fmnas/fmnas-site/README.md

 * Install NPM build dependencies: `npm install --only=dev`
 * Build the stylesheets for the public site: `npx sass --style=compressed public:public`
-* Build the scripts for the public site: `npx tsc -p public`
+* Build the scripts for the public site: `npm run build`
 * Build the admin site client: `npx vite build admin/client`
 * Set the config values in config.php.
 	* Run, for instance: